Public Diplomacy in the 2020s

 8:55am-9:00am Welcome and Introduction (Alina Dolea, Bournemouth University, Public Diplomacy Interest Group)

-- Chair: R.S.
+- Chairs: R.S.
 Zaharna (American University) & Dr. Nancy Snow (Kyoto University/California State University)

 - Eriks Varpahovskis, PhD Candidate (Hankuk University of Foreign Studies, S. Korea).
 Topic: Student Exchange and Country Image: Alumni of S. Korean Scholarship Program